 ESA transitional adjustments began with Act 811 of 2007.
 Districts with FRL percentages that are close to the funding rate break points (for example, 69%-70% and 89%-90%) can easily shift between rates from one year to the next, resulting in significant gains or losses in funding.
-Transitional adjustments allows districts moving from a higher or lower funding rate to receive adjustments over a three-year period, to ensure that districts shift to a higher or lower rate gradually, rather than all at once.
+Transitional adjustments allow districts moving from a higher or lower funding rate to receive adjustments over a three-year period to create more gradual changes, to ensure that districts shift to a higher or lower rate gradually, rather than all at once.